logic-and-learning-lab/Popper/README.md

 ## Bias
 Popper has three main bias settings:

-- `max_vars(N).` sets the maximum number of variables in a rule to `N` (default: 6)
+- `max_vars(N)` sets the maximum number of variables in a rule to `N` (default: 6)
-- `max_body(N).` sets the maximum number of body literals in a rule to `N` (default: 6)
+- `max_body(N)` sets the maximum number of body literals in a rule to `N` (default: 6)
-- `max_clauses(N).` sets the maximum number of rules/clauses to `N` (default: 1 or 2 if `enable_recursion` is set)
+- `max_clauses(N)` sets the maximum number of rules/clauses to `N` (default: 1 or 2 if `enable_recursion` is set)

-These parameters are important as they greatly influence the search space.
+These parameters are important.
+They greatly influence the search space.
 If the values are too high then Popper might struggle to learn a solution.
 If the settings are too low then the search space might be too small to contain a good solution.
-We are currently working on method to automatically set these settings.
-In the meantime finding the correct values can often be a process of trial and error.

-**You do not need to supply max_clauses.
-If you are learning non-recursive programs, do not supply this value.**

 You can set these settings in the bias file or through the command line (see `--help`).

+Finding suitable values can often be a process of trial and error.
+We are trying to automatically set these settings.

+**Do not supply max_clauses if you are learning non-recursive programs.**

 ## Anytime